marbetschar/marco.betschart.name/blog/2022-01-17-why-elementary-os-is-the-right-choice-for-me.md

 ---
-description: A few days ago I was asked on Twitter, why I like elementary OS.
-Here is why!
+description: A few days ago I was asked on Twitter, why I like elementary OS - and here is why!
 ---

 # Why elementary OS is the right choice for me